simo1c/GateMeClass/tutorial/readme.md

 ### Step 1: Installation of the required R libraries.

-This is a list of all the R packages that are fundamental to be able to run GateMeClass.
+This is a list of all the R packages required to run GateMeClass.

 ```
 install.packages("stringi")